jackckelly/Shoelace/README.md

 ## About the project
 This project was started as part of my work at the Expressive Intelligence Studio at the University of California, Santa Cruz.
 For the project, I was interested in exploring how we can use computational tools to help better visualize and provide suggestions for game masters of tabletop roleplaying games.
 This allows GMs to track what has happened in the game world, and uses knowledge of the current state (as well as a Prolog knowledge database) to provide suggestions for what can happen next.

 This project uses the Fatal Frequencies scenario from the Gumshoe One-2-One system for this prototype.
 It features the characters, information, and clues from the game, as well as a sample of Prolog queries that could be useful to GMs.
+All text, including scene information and characters are taken from Fatal Frequencies, and are not my own creation.
+They are used here purely for research and demonstration purposes.
+To find more of this content and support the original authors, check out Cthulhu Confidential here: https://pelgranepress.com/product/cthulhu-confidential/

 ## How to use
 Download this repository, then run a localhost server in the folder's directory to get it up and running.
 For instance, if you have Python3 installed, enter the command ``python -m http.server``, then navigate in your browser to ``http://localhost:8000/``.